ndemarch/sample-ML-projects/classification/README.md

 Four machine learning models are tested (logistic regression, SVM, decision tree and random forest) to provide four useful business recommendations to prevent cancellations.

-**Fraus Audit & Bankruptcy** *(fraud_audit_and_bankruptcy.ipynb)*
+**Fraud Audit & Bankruptcy** *(fraud_audit_and_bankruptcy.ipynb)*

-Predicting likelihood of a company going bankrupt for potential investments along with detecting the risk of fraus for clients.
-Three classification models are used to asses risk of fraud: Random forest with hyperparameter tuning, XGBoost with hyperparameter tuning and a Dense Artifical Neural Network.
+Predicting likelihood of a company going bankrupt for potential investments along with detecting the risk of fraud for clients.
+Three classification models are used to asses risk of fraud: Random forest with hyperparameter tuning, XGBoost with hyperparameter tuning and a Dense Artifical Neural Network with callbacks.
 We reach a maximum accuracy of 99.1% on validation data.
 For predicting bankruptcy, random forest and logistic regression with thresholding are used to reach 100% accuracy on the validation data.